Subin-Gurung49/Darshan-Transport-Backend/README.md

 Returns all available series from the database.

 ### `GET /api/delivery/status/:series/:invoiceNumber`
-Checks delivery status for a specific invoice.
+Checks delivery status for a specific invoice using the series and invoice number as path parameters.

-### `GET /api/delivery-status`
-Fetches delivery information based on query parameters `series` and `invoiceNumber`.

 ## Setup